A heuristic search algorithm for discovering large Condorcet domains: Analysis on discovered new large CDs

 \begin{Cor} For any positive integer $k$, there exists a positive integer $n (n>k)$, such that any CD on $n$ alternatives has a restriction to $k$ alternatives where the rules on them are the same. \end{Cor}

 \begin{proofoutline} The proof comes with a direct application of Ramsey's Theorem if we consider the triples as edges of a graph and the rule assigned to them as their colour. \end{proofoutline}

-\begin{Cor} For any positive integer $k$, there exists a positive integer $n (n>k)$, such that any CD on $n$ alternatives has a restriction to $k$ alternatives of size $2^{k-1}$. \end{Cor} \begin{proofoutline} A CD on $n$ alternatives created by a list of triples where all the rules assigned to them are the same, i.e. all 1N3, 3N1, 2N3, 2N1, 1N2 or 3N2 has size $2^{n-1}$ \cite{raynaud1981paradoxical}. \end{proofoutline}
+\begin{Cor} For any positive integer $k$, there exists a positive integer $n (n>k)$, such that any CD on $n$ alternatives has a restriction to $k$ alternatives of size $2^{k-1}$. \end{Cor} \begin{proofoutline} A CD on $n$ alternatives created by a list of triples where all the rules assigned to them are the same, i.e. all 1N3, 3N1, 2N3, 2N1, 1N2 or 3N2 has size $2^{n-1}$ \citep{raynaud1981paradoxical}. \end{proofoutline}

-Our finding here shows that on this $n=10$ CD there exist subset CDs on 4 and 5 alternatives with size 8 and 16 respectively, meaning that for $k$ values of 4 and 5, $n$ value of 10 already satisfies the condition.
-In the Table \ref{tab:subset_sizes_11} in the next section, we will show that the condition for $k=6$ is satisfied on the largest CD we discovered on $n=11$ alternatives where some of the subset CDs are of size 32.
+Our finding here shows that on this $n=10$ CD there exist restrictions on 4 and 5 alternatives with size 8 and 16 respectively, meaning that for $k$ values of 4 and 5, $n$ value of 10 already satisfies the condition.
+On the 11 alternatives CD of size 2349, the condition for $k=6$ is satisfied on the largest CD we discovered on $n=11$ alternatives where some of the restrictions on 6 alternatives have size 32.